Updated April 7, 2023

 3. Feature Engineering

-AWS SageMaker Autopilot is used to generate new features for the deep learning models based on the training data.
+AWS SageMaker Autopilot generates new features for the deep learning models based on the training data.
 It uses different combinations of features during the model training and validation to get the best results on the evaluation criterion determined by the user for his/her application.

 4. Reinforcement Learning

-AWS SageMaker RL is used for role-playing based gaming and finds its application in self-driving cars, policy formulation using Markov Decision Processes.
+AWS SageMaker RL is used for role-playing-based gaming and finds its application in self-driving cars, and policy formulation using Markov Decision Processes.
 It uses State-Action and Reward mechanism as part of model creation.
 It is currently supporting the TensorFlow and Apache MXNet environment.

-AWS in Deep Learning is continuously evolving and adding new APIs to its ecosystem.
+It is continuously evolving and adding new APIs to its ecosystem.
 It is one of the most popular cloud-based platforms.
-However, it faces stiff competition in the market from tech giants like Microsoft, Google, etc. which are also providing Deep Learning APIs with their cloud.
+However, it faces stiff competition from tech giants like Microsoft, Google, etc., which also provide Deep Learning APIs with their cloud.

 This is a guide to AWS Deep Learning.
-Here we discuss the Introduction, Framework, and applications of AWS deep learning.
+Here we discuss the Introduction, Framework, and applications of AWS deep learning in detail.
 You may also look at the following articles to learn more –